InternLM/lmdeploy/docs/en/restful_api.md

 ```

 Then, the user can open the swagger UI: `http://{server_ip}:{server_port}` for the detailed api usage.
-We provide four restful api in total.
+We provide five restful api in total.
 Three of them are in OpenAI format.
 However, we recommend users try
-our own api which provides more arguments for users to modify.
+our own api `generate` which provides more arguments for users to modify.
 The performance is comparatively better.

 ### python

-Here is an example for our own api `generate`.
+Here is an example for api `generate`.

 ```python
 import json